-Our worship time consists of prayers, readings, and singing.
+Our worship time consists of men and women praying, reading scripture, and singing.
+Each Sunday, we listen to a sermon as well.
 Some prayers and readings will be read aloud together, and some will be read by a leader.
-The worship leader will always let you know what to do, so you won’t ever feel lost.
+The worship leader will always let you know what to do.
 The biggest thing you may notice in our worship services is that our singing is done without instruments.
-In a world of iPods and Pandora, it’s refreshing to hear the voices God gave us lifted in praise to Him.
+In a world of iTunes and Pandora, it’s refreshing to hear the voices God gave us lifted in praise to Him.
 Our songs range from ancient chants, to traditional hymns, to the latest contemporary songs.
-We’re more interested how meaningful a particular song is, than its genre.
 We’ll have all the songs on the screen and a praise team to help you join right in.
 If you’ve never experienced an a cappella worship, we think you’ll find it meaningful and uplifting.

-Each week we will also have a point in our service where we share our financial resources to benefit the Kingdom work that is going on among this body.
+Each week we will also have a point in our service where we share our financial resources to benefit the Kingdom work that is going on through our church family.
 We have discovered that living a generous life is a rewarding way to live.
-Tithing and giving helps increase our trust in God and lets us be involved in some powerful ministries.
+Giving helps increase our trust in God and lets us be involved in some powerful ministries.
 If you’re visiting with us, feel free to pass the offering plate right on by.
 When you’re ready to join our journey, we hope you’ll participate in this discipline.

 Our worship service will have a time set aside for a teaching to help us dig into the Bible.
 We want to live our lives in rhythm with God’s story.